ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 bidirectional streams.
 If WebTransport setting is negotiated by both endpoints, the syntax of the server-initiated bidirectional streams SHALL be the same as the syntax of client-initated bidirectional streams, that is, a sequence of HTTP/3 frames.
-The only allowed frame is WEBTRANSPORT_STREAM;
+The only frame defined by this document for use within server-initiated bidirectional streams is WEBTRANSPORT_STREAM.
-subsequent documents may add more frames, or define server-initiated semantics for existing frames.

-TODO: move the paragraph above into a separate draft.
+TODO: move the paragraph above into a separate draft; define what happens with already existing HTTP/3 frames on server-initiated bidirectional streams.

 ## Datagrams